Loopring/protocols/packages/loopring_v3/README.md

 * run single test: `npm run test -- transpiled/test/xxx.js`
 * print info logs in tests: `npm run test -- -i`
 * print more detailed debug logs in tests: `npm run test -- -x`

+Running all tests takes around 3 hours on a modern PC with a CPU with 4 cores.
+Creating proofs is computationaly heavy and takes time even when multi-threading is used.
+Run individual tests when you can.

+Verifier/Prover keys are cached in the `keys` folder.
+When updating the circuits make sure to delete the keys of older circuit versions because this is not automatically detected.